 The past few weeks I have been concentrated on a small gift project.
-So, for me it means making truffles.
+For me, it means making truffles.
 A lot!
 However, I´m still waiting for my boxes.
 I hope they will arrive in time.
 Looks like during Christmas time the postage is late like always.

-However, here is one of the recipes for vegan, paleo, gluten, dairy and refined sugar free truffles.
+However, here is one of the recipes for vegan, paleo, gluten, dairy and refined sugar-free truffles.
 Some of these truffles are going to the gift boxes which hopefully will be ready for Christmas.
-Recipe is really easy and doesn´t take long.
+The recipe is really easy and doesn´t take long.
 But when I creating this recipe I made quite a few trials before I was happy with the results.

 Peanut Butter Coconut Truffles